 It is not surprising that license plates can cut into the clear coat and leave nasty deep scratches.
 That is what happened to this white Mercedes Benz.
-After the owner have removed the license plate, he saw deep clear coat scratches.
+After the owner had removed the license plate, he saw deep clear coat scratches.
 In today’s post, I wanted to show you how you can repair it yourself.

 The removal process involves some sanding, compounding, and polishing.
-No painting required.
+No painting is required.
 It should take you under an hour to fix.
 Start by getting all the materials first.

 Items You Will Need:

-- Wet/dry 2,000 grit sandpaper
+• Wet/dry 2,000 grit sandpaper

-- Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminates and also improves adhesion to the surface.
+• Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminants and also improves adhesion to the surface.

-- Meguiar’s Ultimate Compound – You can use any rubbing compound you like, just make sure it is clear coat safe.
+• Meguiar’s Ultimate Compound – You can use any rubbing compound you like, just make sure it is clear coat safe.
 Meguiar’s Ultimate Compound is the best car scratch remover I’ve ever tried.
 It removes light-to-deep clear coat scratches, swirl marks, stains, and heavy oxidation in just a few minutes.
 It’s clear coat safe and inexpensive.

 Optional Items:

-– Avoid using other material such as bath towel, paper towel or wash cloth, as they might leave scratches on the clear coat.
+• Microfiber Towel – Avoid using other materials such as bath towels, paper towels, or washcloths, as they might leave scratches on the clear coat.

-- Applicator Pads – These pads are used to apply rubbing compound, polish and wax.
+• Applicator Pads – These pads are used to apply rubbing compound, polish, and wax.

-– Use your favorite polishing compound.
+• Meguiar’s Ultimate Polish – Use your favorite polishing compound.
 I like Meguiar’s Ultimate Polish because it uses diminishing abrasive technology, meaning the tiny abrasives break down gradually as you rub.
 The paint color will look bolder and brighter with a smooth, sleek shine.
-It is high quality, inexpensive, long lasting, and clear coat safe.
+It is high quality, inexpensive, long-lasting, and clear coat-safe.

-This product is amazing because not only it gives the deepest and clearest shine you’ve ever seen, but is also acts as a paint sealer giving your car long lasting protection.
+• Meguiar’s Tech Wax – Use your favorite wax.
+I like Meguiar’s NXT Generation Tech Wax.
+This product is amazing because not only does it give the deepest and clearest shine you’ve ever seen, but it also acts as a paint sealer giving your car long-lasting protection.

-– I found a nice beginner polisher on Amazon for a reasonable price that will give you amazing results.
-There are a lot of professional polishers, but they cost over $150.
-This Black & Decker polisher got great customer reivews
+• Dual Action Sander/Polisher – I found a nice beginner polisher on Amazon for a reasonable price that will give you amazing results.
+There are a lot of professional polishers, but they cost over $200.
+This Black & Decker polisher got great customer reviews.

 Step 1: Wash the Area